SSiSLS/Piecuch/README.md

 # Piecuch
-Summer-School material created by Chris Piecuch
+This repository contains material created by Chris Piecuch for the 2026 WHOI/NASA Summer School in Sea-Level Science.